ivanov/kanten/README.md

     - MUSTFIX for sane STDIN piping (e.g. git log | kanten)
     - urwid's edit.py has an example of lazy loading
 [ ] mouse interactions broken in xterm after sleeping kanten - what gives?
+    - can't click to select text in xterm
     - cannot select text even after sleeping kanten
 [ ] double spacing option for easier reading?
 [x] specifying a filename from commandline